 1.2.21.
 "Longitudinal acceleration" (measured in m/s2) is the acceleration in the direction of vehicle movement.
 Longitudinal acceleration has a positive sign for speed increase and a negative sign for speed decrease (e.g. braking).

 1.2.22.
 "Lateral acceleration" (measured in m/s2) is the acceleration perpendicular to the direction of vehicle movement.
 Lateral acceleration has a positive sign when turning left in the direction of the vehicle movement.
 Lateral acceleration has a negative sign when turning right in the direction of the vehicle movement.

-1.3.
+1.2.23.
+"Toe IN/OUT angle per wheel on the front (rear) axle" is the average of the measured toe angle of the right front (rear) wheel and the measured toe angle of the left front (rear) wheel.1.3.
 Symbols and abbreviated terms